unclepieman/panther/docs/gitbook/log-analysis/rules/README.md

 ## Writing Rules in the Panther UI

-Navigate to Log Analysis > Rules, and click `Create New` in the top right corner.
+Navigate to Log Analysis &gt; Rules, and click `Create New` in the top right corner.
 You have the option of creating a single new rule, or uploading a zip file containing rules created with the `panther_analysis_tool`.

 ![](../../.gitbook/assets/write-rules-ui-1.png)